 There are no inspection companies in Mexico as there are in the US, nor are there any required disclosures on the part of the Seller.
 In general, as our foundations sit on solid limestone and there are no earthquakes in this region, any defect with a property will be immediately apparent.
 Roofs are generally of cement, and again, leaks will be apparent.
 Old unremodeled houses will need rewiring and probably replumbing to bring them up to modern standards.
 You should know, too, that features of electrical and plumbing in houses advertized as remodelled may not be up to US standards, as there are few inspections performed by any authority, and the expertise of local electricians and plumbers will vary.
 We will be happy to provide a list names of plumbers, electricians etc. from which you can choose, but we are not responsible for their work!

 In Mexico, normal practice is for your real estate attorney to prepare a contract (Promesa de Venta) which is signed by you and the seller, detailing the specifics of the transaction.
 This is done AFTER the title search, and after verifying that there are no existing liens or other title problems making the property unsaleable.
 At this stage, an agreed amount is paid directly to the seller to secure the sale.
 Should they default for any reason, they have to refund the money AND pay a penalty to you.
 Mexican law protects you under this legally binding agreement.
 If you will not be in Mexico and wish us to represent you in signing legal documents, both Promesa de Venta and or Closing, you should leave a limited special Power of Attorney allowing us to do this.
 The cost of having this prepared in Mexico is around $220, and it can save you a great deal of time and stress.
 Tierra Yucatan does not charge to represent you in this way.
-If the seller is in agreement, we can as an alternative hold your earnest money in escrow for you in the US.
-Mexican attorneys will not perform this service.
-Our charge is $200.00 US at closing, plus any bank fees charged on transfers in and out of the account.
+We now offer escrow services through STEWART TITLE LATIN AMERICA for your entire security.

 The final sales agreement will be executed by a Notario Publico, a respected attorney with special government recognition to act in real estate transactions.
 It is the Notario’s responsibility to review the deeds and title to the property, ensure that there are no existing liens, assist the bank in the creation of your Trust, and then to formalize the final contract of sale, draft the new deed, collect and pay appropriate taxes and record the transfer as required by law.